Where do my City of Portland Business License Tax dollars go?

 The Revenue Division regulates payday lenders in Portland, Gresham, and Oregon City.
 Visit our Payday Lenders Program page for more information.

 Delivery Fee Complaints

 The Revenue Division reviews complaints from restaurants and delivery drivers who may have been overcharged on their pickup or delivery fees.
 Third-party food platforms are limited to the fees they can charge restaurants and delivery drivers.
-These fee are capped at 5% of an order’s purchase price for pickup or 10% of an order's purchase price for delivery.
-If you are a restaurant or food delivery driver, you may file a delivery fee complaint.
+If you are a restaurant or food delivery driver who was overcharged on your pickup or delivery fees, you may file a delivery fee complaint.

 Revenue Division Leadership